x64dbg/x64_dbg_old/readme.txt

 - rtr (return from function)
 - memory allocation/deallocation in the debuggee
 - quickly accessing API addresses (GetProcAddress->76E13620)
+- highlighting (not yet customizable, but really helpful)

 The debugger core is based on TitanEngine (an updated version) and the disassembly is powered by BeaEngine.
 The icon is taken from VisualPharm.